Non-Markovianity in collision models with initial intra-environment correlations: All-qubit collision model

 {\bf Numerical results.} In Fig.~\ref{fig4}, we display the measure $\mathcal N_{BLP}$ as a function of $(\varepsilon,\tau)$ for a total of $n=100$ collisions (capping $S_+$ at $n=100$).
 The lighter areas indicate parts of the parameter space where memory effects play a non-trivial role in the reduced system dynamics, while darker areas represent instances when the dynamics is Markovian (or approximately so).
 The decoherence function $D(n)$ has symmetries which are inherited by $\mathcal N_{BLP}$ and it suffices to consider the parameter range $(\varepsilon,\tau)=[\frac{\pi}{8}, \frac{3\pi}{8}]\times [\frac{\pi}{8}, \frac{3\pi}{8}]$ depicted in the left panel of Fig.~\ref{fig4}, since the behaviour outside this region can be reconstructed by reflections.
 Furthermore, the non-Markovianity vanishes within the region enclosed between the red lines in the right panel of the same figure; this occurs trivially on the boundaries where $\varepsilon$ and $\tau$ are either 0 or $\frac{\pi}{2}$.
 In particular, for $\varepsilon=0$ and $\varepsilon=\frac{\pi}{2},$ no AA correlations are generated and the CM reduces to the basic setup where the system map $\Lambda_n$ has a semigroup structure (see \eqref{basic_cm_dynamics}).
 It is found that the non-Markovianity is approximately maximal for

 for which there are two global maxima (in the considered parameter range) with respect to $\tau$.
 Additional snapshots of the non-Markovianity measure are presented in Fig.~\ref{fig5} for fixed values of the entanglement and interaction phases.
+Here, the corresponding dynamics of $|D(n)|$ is also shown (see \eqref{27}).

 Comparing now the AA entanglement to the degree of non-Markovianity of the dynamics, we choose to quantify the entanglement between any consecutive pair of ancillas $A_n-A_{n+1}$ immediately {\it before} $A_n$ collides with $S$ via the concurrence \cite{Wootters1998},